lab1092/blender-manual_ja/manual/interface/window_types.rst

    The Window Type selection menu.

-The :guilabel:`Blender` interface is divided up into many rectangular :guilabel:`Window Frames`.
-Each :guilabel:`Window Frame` may contain different types of information, depending upon the :guilabel:`Window Type`.
+The *Blender* interface is divided up into many rectangular *Window Frames*.
+Each *Window Frame* may contain different types of information, depending upon the *Window Type*.

-Each :guilabel:`Window Frame` operates independently of the others, and you can have the same :guilabel:`Window Type` in many frames.
-For example, you may have several :guilabel:`3D windows` open but each looking at the :guilabel:`Scene` from a different perspective.
-You can split and merge and resize :guilabel:`Window Frames` to suit whatever you are working on.
-You can also arrange some :guilabel:`Window Frames` to display without a :guilabel:`Header` to save screen space.
+Each *Window Frame* operates independently of the others, and you can have the same *Window Type* in many frames.
+For example, you may have several *3D windows* open but each looking at the *Scene* from a different perspective.
+You can split and merge and resize *Window Frames* to suit whatever you are working on.
+You can also arrange some *Window Frames* to display without a *Header* to save screen space.

 :doc:`Read more about arranging frames » </interface/window_system/arranging_frames>`

-:guilabel:`Window Types` are broken up by functionality:
+*Window Types* are broken up by functionality:

 - :doc:`The 3D View </3d_interaction/navigating/introduction>` - Show a graphical view of your scene.